1Birdo/Gostress-Optimized/README.md

 ---

 ### 🛠 How It Works
-1. Proxy starts and listens for TLS connections on the configured IP/port.
+*1. Proxy starts and listens for TLS connections on the configured IP/port.
 2. Once a Client connects, the proxy attempts a secure connection to the backend C2 server.
 3. After both ends are connected, the proxy begins full-duplex communication using `io.Copy()`.
-4. This allows for secure communication and a hidden entry point towards the C2 server
+4. This allows for secure communication and a hidden entry point towards the C2 server*
 ---

 ### ✅ Usage